Call Us

 How do you put yourself first again?

-Any practical tips for embracing the next stage of life?
+Do you have any practical tips for embracing the next stage of life?

 “Speak with other parents who entering a similar stage.
 Give yourself permission to be emotional and cry if this is what you need to do.
 If possible, start a conversation about changes you may make to the home with your child before they leave.
 This is about giving notice, not seeking permission.
 Give thought to planning your time at home in the evenings.
-Encourage your child to make meals for themselves from time to time, and you do the same to allow yourself to experience eating with them.
-Where possible maintain connections through physical or technological means.
+Encourage your child to make meals for themselves from time-to-time, and you do the same to allow yourself to experience eating with them.
+Where possible, maintain connections through physical or technological means.

-Debbie Longsdale, psychotherapist and Priory Therapy Services Director, adds:
+Debbie Longsdale, Psychotherapist and Priory Therapy Services Director, adds:

 “Guilt can be a complex emotion.
 It may feel helpful to ask why you can’t allow yourself to be happy, whose voice are you hearing in your head, and does that feel a helpful response?
 Our responses are very often unconsciously learnt and the more objective and ‘neutral’ we can be, the better chance you have at noticing and accepting your personal response.
 We may need to ‘unlearn’ some ‘rules for living’ that served us well when your family was young, but don’t feel quite so helpful now.

 “Some people worry about all the time they find they now have.
 It’s important we recognise any links that have formed between being a parent and our self-worth.
 If we are no longer in ‘daily parent mode’ does that change who I am as a person?
 Do I still have value?
-What is my purpose?’
+What is my purpose?"

 Should you plan ahead?